sadoprotocol/sado.space/public/blog/taproot.md

 ## Current Implementation

-The simplified example below uses `BitcoinJS` to demonstrate how things work behind the scenes:
+The simplified example below uses `BitcoinJS` to demonstrate how things work behind the scenes when generating addresses for inscriptions:

 ```
 var witness_script = bitcoin.script.compile([